Japan Business Day

 The Japan Business Day is an integral part of Japan Day and once again underlines the importance of Düsseldorf as a location for Japan.
 It is aimed at German and Japanese business representatives.

-The Japan Business Day 2025, the business program of the Japan Day and one of the largest German-Japanese business conferences this year, will take place on Monday, May 26, 2025 at the Hotel Kö59 in Düsseldorf.
+The Japan Business Day 2026 will take place as the economic program of Japan Day and as one of the largest German-Japanese business conferences on Wednesday, May 27, 2026, at the Hotel Kö59 in Düsseldorf.

-Under the title “Hydrogen Economy – German and Japanese Business Models for the Future”, representatives from business and public institutions will present their strategies, experiences and application examples.
+This year, under the title "The realization of the circular economy through the commercialization of new ideas and processes", representatives from business and public institutions in Japan and North Rhine-Westphalia will present their strategies, experiences and application examples.

 The event is aimed at trade visitors.